FAQs on Settlement Intelligence AI Demand Letters

 What these economic projections could do, however, is expose you to malpractice if you don't hire an economist to support the diminished earning capacity claim.
 Because if the demand letter you send on a case is seen by the client and your demand letter projects $1,000,000 diminished earning capacity and then you settle for $25,000, it will look like you were negligent in handling the claim.

-If you have a doctor, voc rehab expert or economist providing opinions about future medical costs, and future diminished earning capacity, Settlement Intelligence provides you the ability to enter that information and cite the expert supporting the claim.
+If you have a doctor, vocational rehabilitation expert or economist providing opinions about future medical costs, and future diminished earning capacity, Settlement Intelligence provides you the ability to enter that information and cite the expert supporting the claim.
 But, to claim a large future loss with no expert substantiation just damages your credibility and will not result in a higher offer unless the injury is so obvious that the adjustor knows there will be a future loss of earning capacity (such as in a death, quadriplegia, amputation or other catastrophic injury claim where the past and future wage loss is obvious.)

-Question: Does Settlement Intelligence have auto-generated fields for future medical costs?
+Question: "Does Settlement Intelligence have auto-generated fields for future medical costs?"

-Answer: No, we do not auto generate future medical costs without your client having an expert witness supporting that claim.
+Answer: No. We do not auto generate future medical costs without your client having an expert witness supporting that claim.
 As discussed above, if you do not have a doctor or other expert supporting a claim in writing, the adjustor cannot enter the information.

 If you have a doctor, voc rehab expert or economist providing opinions about future medical costs, Settlement Intelligence provides you the ability to enter that information and cite the expert supporting that claim.
 But, to claim large future medical bills with no expert substantiation just damages your credibility and will not result in a higher offer.

-Question: Does Settlement Intelligence generate a final demand offer in total dollars, or does it leave that up to the firm inputting the data to select a number?
-I know EvenUp does that.
+Question: "Does Settlement Intelligence generate a final settlement offer in total dollars, or does it leave that up to the firm inputting the data to select a number?
+I know EvenUp does that."

 Answer: We do not offer a recommended settlement range for very good reasons.
 The owners of Settlement Intelligence have a deep understanding of the plaintiff bar, and how claims are actually evaluated.
 Settlement Intelligence is co-owned by a plaintiff lawyer who has reviewed over one million documents on insurance claims practices, and the founder of Trial Guides (as opposed to the founder of EvenUp being a defense lawyer).
 We know that proposing a settlement amount is not advisable.
 There are several reasons.